exercism/v3/languages/csharp/exercises/concept/expression-bodied-members/.docs/instructions.md

-You have moved to a new competitor in the billionaire space race, As you see from the task the team is starting with the fundamentals.
+You have moved to a new competitor in the billionaire space race.
+As you see from the task the team is starting with the fundamentals.

 Given an age in seconds, you need to calculate how old someone would be on: